 Brands still want to send me their products and people still want reviews, so let's keep doing that.
 My writing workflow is nearly down to a fine art, so it makes sense to keep a good thing going.
 The main focus will be this blog.
 All of my new electric skateboard content will appear here.
 Sometimes it will be native content, other times a post will link to content I've written for other online publications like Electric Skateboard HQ, but either way everything I do will appear here in some capacity.

-The easiest way to be notified of new content is to Like and Follow my Facebook Page, as everything will be posted there too.
+The easiest way to be notified of new content is to connect with me on Facebook, as everything will be posted there as soon as it goes live.

 In between blog posts and reviews the most active place you'll find me is on Instagram.
 It all seems to happen on Instagram!
 For 2019 I want to increase my live streams and increase my use of IGTV, so get on-board and follow me if you haven't already.

 I maintain a YouTube account, but it's really only for the purposes of commenting on videos and interacting with all of my YouTube pals.
 You can subscribe if you like because who knows when the day may come that I decide to do something more with it?
-Remember though, my videos generally go up on Instagram/IGTV (and maybe my Facebook Page), not YouTube (for now).
+Remember though, my videos generally go up on Instagram/IGTV, not YouTube (for now).

 So, one more time?
 This looks good, right?
 A good balance?
 Only one way to find out...